corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 #### Database Setup

-The database can either be setup prior to running the Network Map Service or, alternatively, it can be automatically prepared on startup via the built-in migrations.
-To enable the running of database migrations on startup set the `runMigration` parameter within the `database` configuration to true.
+The database can either be setup prior to running the Network Map Service or, alternatively, it can be automatically prepared on start-up via the built-in migrations.
+To enable the running of database migrations on start-up set the `runMigration` parameter within the `database` configuration to true.

 If the Network Map Service is being run using the same database instance as the Identity Manager Service then the Network Map